rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 const B: usize + bool
 ```

 The above shouldn't compile, but it does. `foo`s const generic argument is a `bool`, while `Trait`'s is a `usize`.
-But because the wfck of trait objects doesn't happen until coercion into a concrete type, the above compiles just fine.
+But because the well-formedness check of trait objects doesn't happen until we hit the boundary of concrete types, the above compiles just fine.

 ### Higher-Ranked Bounds